+356-2033-01-78

 Charitable donation€2,000€2,000

-Step 5.
-Provide fingerprints.
-The principal applicant and all the family members should provide their fingerprints at the Residency Malta Agency.
-This step requires a trip to Malta, and fingerprinting takes about a day.
+The principal applicant and all family members provide their fingerprints at the Residency Malta Agency.
+This step requires a trip to Malta, and the fingerprinting process takes about a day.

-Step 7.
-Obtain your permanent residence permit.
-The Residency Malta Agency issues a Certificate of Residence and permanent residence cards.
-It usually takes about two weeks.
+Once final approval is granted, the Residency Malta Agency issues a Certificate of Residence and permanent residence cards.
+This process usually takes about two weeks.

-Adult applicants obtain PR permits for life, and the cards must be renewed every five years.
-Minor children must renew their cards within a month after they turn 14 or 18.
+Adult applicants receive permanent residence permits for life, with the cards needing renewal every five years.
+Minor children must renew their cards within a month after turning 14 or 18.

 How to obtain Malta citizenship

 Foreigners can obtain Malta citizenship by naturalisation for exceptional services by direct investment.
-They first need to get a residence permit and then apply for a passport after a year or three.
+They must first get a residence permit and then they can apply for a passport after a year or three.

-To get Malta citizenship, foreigners must fulfil the following conditions:
+To acquire Malta citizenship, applicants must meet the following conditions:

 • donate to a non-governmental organisation;